 Hanan Hibshi (E 2011, CS 2018)

-Research and Teaching Scientist, Information Networking Institute
+Assistant Teaching Professor, Information Networking Institute

 Hanan is an INI alumna.
 She graduated in 2011 witha Master's in Information Security Technology and Management (MSISTM, equivalent to the MSIS now).
 Hanan’s INI journey inspired her to get involved in research and she obtained her PhD in Societal Computing from the School of Computer Science in 2018.